gayathrig21/GarmentIndustryDataset/README.md

-# GarmentIndustryDataset

-Productivity Prediction of Garment Industry Dataset
+# Garment Industry Dataset  - Productivity Prediction of Garment Industry Dataset

 The Garment Industry is one of the key examples of the industrial globalization of this modern era.
 It is a highly labour-intensive industry with lots of manual processes.
 Satisfying the huge global demand for garment products is mostly dependent on the production and delivery performance of the employees in the garment manufacturing companies.